5 Days in London: The Perfect London Itinerary for Your First Visit

 Watching the Changing of the Guard in front of Buckingham Palace is on a lot of peoples' London bucket lists, but hear me out: it's one London tourist attraction that I don't really think is worth it!

-The Changing of the Guard ceremony takes place in front of Buckingham Palace at 11 a.m. every day in June and July, but only on Mondays, Wednesdays, Fridays, and Sundays from August-May (and those ceremonies are weather-dependent).
+The Changing of the Guard ceremony takes place in front of Buckingham Palace at 10:45 a.m. on Mondays, Wednesdays, Fridays, and Sundays year-round (bit note that ceremonies are weather-dependent).

 Changing of the Guard at Buckingham Palace